-The Ministerial Object Design Review standards have been developed to:

-1. Prevent bad design without hampering the ability to achieve good or even excellent design.
+The Ministerial Object Design Review standards have been developed to prevent bad design without hampering the ability to achieve good or even excellent design.
 In other words, they are a floor, not a ceiling, for the good design of multifamily projects.

-- 2. Include a ministerial checklist to ease the processing time and effort by staff. - 3.
-Most multifamily projects require a Use Permit and the ministerial design review process would be elevated from a ministerial process to become part of the Planning Commission's public hearing for the Use Permit.
-The Planning Commission review would be limited to compliance with the objective standards.
+It is notable that most multifamily projects require a Use Permit, and this means that the ministerial design review process would be elevated from a ministerial process (at the CDC Director level) to become part of the Planning Commission's public hearing for the Use Permit.
+However, the Planning Commission review would be limited to compliance with the objective standards.